lukegniwecki/general-purpose-blockchain/README.md

 - jsonify - used to return messages in postman when requesting the state of the blockchain or key info of the block that has been mined

 ## Requests
-Requests used to query the blockchain once the application is running on Flask:
+Requests used to query the blockchain in Postman once the application is running on Flask:

 **Get Chain**
 - Queries the current state of blockchain: http://127.0.0.1:5000/get_chain